worldflora/wfo-docs/docs/concepts.md

 > A name spelled exactly like another name published for a taxon at the same rank, unless the name is a subdivision of genus or a species in which case the rank isn't taken into account.

- Unfortunately, like with names/designations, we don't have a word in the code for this class of names.
+ Unfortunately, like with names/designations, we don't have a word in the Code for this class of names.

 ### Isonyms

-Isonyms are the "same name" according to the code so they should only have one Name Record in the list.
+Isonyms are the "same name" according to the Code so they should only have one Name Record in the list.
 The majority of isonyms are created by the author publishing the name again (perhaps in a paper and in a flora or catalogue) and so have the same Authors String.
 There is no scope for taxonomic confusion and the only scope for nomenclatural confusion caused by isonyms is citing the wrong reference as a place of original publication.

 1. Isonyms pairs are represented by a single record and WFO ID in the list unless they have different authors and so different author strings.
 1. The micro citation used is of the original publication.